-See also: PROBLEM OF EVIL, and Philosophical doggerel about God.
+See also entries below, and: PROBLEM OF EVIL, and Philosophical doggerel about God.

 GOD — Supposed Proofs of the Existence of

 A series of demonstrably completely erroneous supposed “proofs” that God (or gods) exist.
 These silly arguments, such as the “argument from design”, and the “ontological argument”, have been cooked up over the centuries by theologians and other religious people in order to try to justify their far-fetched beliefs.
 None of these arguments is logically sound, though many of them are vague and obscure enough so that their illogicality may not be immediately obvious to everyone.

 However, it is interesting that not even most theologians themselves have been very confident of these various so-called proofs!
 Thomas Aquinas, for example, who—750 years after his death—is still the leading thinker of the Roman Catholic Church, recognized that St. Anselm’s “ontological argument” was fallacious, and recognized that all the other proclaimed “proofs”—including his own!—were at best still uncertain.
 His solution to this dilemma was to put forward five weak arguments in the hope that they would somehow add up to one strong argument.
 He summarized these five in the following poem (which I hope is more poetic in Latin):

 “Things are in motion, hence there is a first mover.

 Things are caused, hence there is a first cause.

 Perfect goodness exists, hence it has a source.